-(2) The Integrity Commissioner shall perform any duties set out in this Act, and in addition may undertake any other assignments that are requested by the Legislative Assembly or the Management and Services Board and that the Integrity Commissioner considers appropriate.
+(2.1) The Integrity Commissioner may undertake any assignment the Integrity Commissioner considers appropriate that is requested by the Legislative Assembly or the Management and Services Board.

 Term of office

 (3) The Integrity Commissioner shall hold office during good behaviour for a term of five years and may be reappointed for a further term or terms.